toshiakit/MatGPT/README.md

 * MatGPT runs on the 'LLMs with MATLAB' framework, which requires MATLAB R2023a or later.
 * MatGPT supports streaming API where response tokens are displayed as they come in.
-* MatGPT detects a URL included in a prompt, and retrieve its web content into the chat.
+* MatGPT detects a URL included in a prompt, and retrieves its web content into the chat.
 * MatGPT lets you import a .m, .mlx, .csv or .txt file into the chat.
 PDF files are also supported if Text Analytics Toolbox is available.
 * MatGPT supports GPT-4 Turbo with Vision.
-You can pass the URL to an image or a local image file path ask questions about the image.
+You can pass the URL to an image, or a local image file path ask questions about the image.
+* MatGPT lets you generate an image via DALL·E 3 with models that support function calling.

+Please note that:

-Please note that imported content will be truncated if it exceeds the context window limit.
+* imported content will be truncated if it exceeds the context window limit.
+* Streaming must be disabled to use image generation via function calling.

 ## Requirements